 What if I forget or lose my card?

-The most important thing is that you will never be turned away and told you can’t have a meal.
+Don’t worry.
+You will never be turned away and told you can’t have a meal.
 Even if you have no money or you have lost your card.
 The dinner ladies in the Year 7 Dining hall are really nice and they won’t tell you off for something like that.
 However you must try hard to remember your card.
-As the year goes on, we get stricter about it because it slows the whole process up.
-As well as a catering card you will be given a catering card number which we tell you to write down or remember, if you haven’t got your card you can use that.
+As the year goes on, we get stricter about it because it slows the whole process down.
+As well as a catering card you will be given a catering card number which we tell you to write down or remember; if you haven’t got your card you can use that instead.
 If you have definitely lost your card, you can buy a new one from the Finance office.

 What food can I get at break time?